mlampros/IceSat2R/README.md

 <br>

-The [OpenAltimetry API](https://openaltimetry.org/data/swagger-ui/) restricts the requests to a *1x1* or *5x5* degree spatial bounding box, unless the *"sampling"* parameter is set to *TRUE*.
+The [OpenAltimetry EARTHDATA API](https://openaltimetry.earthdatacloud.nasa.gov/data/) restricts the requests to a *1x1* or *5x5* degree spatial bounding box, unless the *"sampling"* parameter is set to *TRUE*.
 The shiny application of the *IceSat2R* package allows the user to create a spatial grid of an AOI, preferably a 1- or 5-degree grid so that the selection can be within limits.
 An alternative would be to create a grid of smaller grid cells than required (for instance a 4-degree grid) and then to select multiple grid cells,

 <br>